 Two-time GRAMMY nominee and Avery Fisher career grant recipient Jennifer Frautschi has garnered worldwide acclaim as an adventurous musician with a remarkably wide-ranging repertoire.

-Born in Pasadena, California, Ms. Frautschi was a student of Robert Lipsett at the Colburn School.
-She also attended Harvard, NEC, and Juilliard, where she studied with Robert Mann.
-She performs on a 1722 Antonio Stradivarius violin known as the “ex-Cadiz,” on generous loan from a private American foundation.
-She currently teaches in the graduate program at Stony Brook University in New York.
+Born in Pasadena, California, Ms. Frautschi attended the Colburn School, Harvard, NEC, and the Juilliard School.
+She performs on a 1722 Antonio Stradivarius violin known as the “ex-Cadiz,” on generous loan from a private American foundation with support from Rare Violins In Consortium.
+She currently teaches in the graduate program at Stony Brook University.